briansalehi/milestone-practices/cpp/gui/database/README.reference.txt

 #Getting Started with Qt 5:
 #Getting Started with Qt 5:
 #Getting Started with Qt 5:
+#Getting Started with Qt 5:
 #Getting Started with Qt 5 by Benjamin Baka
 #Getting Started with Qt 5 by Benjamin Baka
 #Getting Started with Qt 5 by Benjamin Baka
 #Getting Started with Qt 5 by Benjamin Baka
+#Getting Started with Qt 5 by Benjamin Baka
 Getting Started with Qt 5: chapter 6
+#Sam's Teach Yourself C++ in One Hour a Day
 #Sam's Teach Yourself C++ in One Hour a Day
 #Sam's Teach Yourself C++ in One Hour a Day
 #Sam's Teach Yourself C++ in One Hour a Day